-- 128. (1) Subject to section 127, and unless otherwise provided in this Act, the following persons may appeal to the Tribunal against an act, direction or decision of a permissions board, in the manner and within the time prescribed, if they are affected thereby: - (a) A person who has applied to that board for the grant, renewal, amendment or 20 transfer of a permission; - (b) the holder of a permission issued by that board; - (c) a person who has submitted representations to that board objecting to or supporting an application published by that board under section 37. - (2) In considering an appeal in terms of subsection (1), the Tribunal is bound by 25 applicable transport plans.
+- 129. (1) Subject to section 128, and unless otherwise provided in this Act, the following persons may appeal to the Tribunal against an act, direction or decision of a board, in the manner and within the time prescribed, if they are affected thereby: - (a) A person who has applied to that board for the grant, renewal, amendment or transfer of a operating licence; - (b) the holder of a operating licence issued by that board; - (c) a person who has submitted representations to that board objecting to or supporting an application published by that board under section 37. - (2) In considering an appeal in terms of subsection (l), the Tribunal is bound by applicable transport plans.